Modelling and Analytics for a Sustainable Society

 Mathematics plays a crucial role in helping to understand resource use by quantifying and predicting the effects of alternative approaches through predictive modelling, statistical analysis and uncertainty quantification.

-To apply for a scholarship on the programme, please consult the project list below and:
+To apply for the programme for 2019 entry please consult the project list below and: